For Financial Aid information while participating in a study abroad program, please visit the website of the Office of Student Financial Aid.

 To qualify for Tamuk Study Abroad Scholarship, one must:

-- file Form OISP-200, Study Abroad Scholarship Application before deadline
+- submit Form OISP-200, Study Abroad Scholarship Application (The application close date is April 3rd, 2017)

 - have attended at least one semester at Tamuk